Saturday, May 30, 2020

 Monoclonal antibodies (mAbs).

 mAbs are produced by the activated plasma cells directed only to that specific antigen.
-The antigens may be a natural biological substances like viruses and bacterium, cytokines, cell surface receptors and also a lab engineered hybrid antigen.
-Cell culture is the preferred choice for manufacturing mAbs but suitable lab animals may be used also.
+The antigens may be a natural biological substance like viruses and bacteria, cytokines, cell surface receptors and also a lab-engineered hybrid antigen.
+Cell culture is the preferred choice for manufacturing mAbs but suitable lab animals may also be used.
 Medical conditions where mAbs are in use are expanding, particularly in the treatment of malignancy.
 Some of the well-known conditions of mAbs use are malignant melanoma, rheumatoid arthritis, Crohn's disease, and multiple sclerosis.
 The currently available mAbs are – for TNF- Infliximab, etanercept, adalimumab, golimumab.
 For T-cell inhibition - abatacept.
 For B-cell inhibition - rituximab, belimumab.
 For IL-1 receptor inhibitor - anakinra.
 IL-6 receptor inhibitor- tocilizumab, sarilumab.
 For IL-6 cytokine – siltuximab.

 Checkpoint inhibition.